bcahn7/STAT545-hw-Kozik-Pavel/hw04/hw4.md

     ## 5              <NA>          0.732                   NA             0.732
     ## 6             1.707           1.14                1.707             1.140

-Quickly evident is that Angola and Albania appear via left\_join but not merge.
-We can also note that when Angola and Albania do appear, they do not contain values for both data sets, that is, they both have NA values for year, PhysiciansPer1000 and DentistPer1000.
-The merge function as such produces us a data set only for which data entries on our matching variable are filled by both data sets.
-R documentation supports this as written for the merge package. *The rows in the two data frames that match on the specified columns are extracted, and joined together.*
+Quickly evident is that Angola and Albania appear within the data set created through *left\_join* but not *merge*.

+The merge function as such produces us a data set for which entries in the matching variable are in both data sets.
+In our case, both countries have to be listed, to be produced in the final data frame.
+R documentation writes similarly when reading about the merge function, *"The rows in the two data frames that match on the specified columns are extracted, and joined together."*

+Next the *match* function.

 ``` r
 Match_HealthMinder <- match(gapminder2007, PD2007)